-Today we’ll break down the differences between single and multi tenant architectures.
-The main difference between them is that these software applications can serve either one or more customers at the same time.
+Today we’ll break down the differences between single tenant vs multi tenant SaaS architectures.
+The main difference between the two types of SaaS architecture is that these software applications can serve either one or more customers at the same time.
 A single tenancy architecture is mostly used throughout the SaaS (software-as-a-service) cloud services or delivery models.
 On the other hand, a multi-tenancy, though it is also an architecture of a single software application, serves multiple customers at a time.

-By knowing the differences, people will understand how each architecture works and which model is the best solution for their needs.
-It’s essential to learn more about single tenant vs multi tenant so people understand the importance these two architectures have.
+By knowing the differences between Single Tenant and Multi Tenant SaaS architectures, people will understand how each architecture works and which model is the best solution for their needs.
+It’s essential to learn more about Single tenant vs Multi tenant pros and cons so people understand the importance these two architectures have.